Sandvine

-Sandvine Incorporated is an application and network intelligence company based in Waterloo, Ontario.
+AppLogic Networks Corporation, formerly Sandvine Incorporated, is an application and network intelligence company based in Waterloo, Ontario.

-Sandvine markets network policy control products that are designed to implement broad network policies, including Internet censorship, congestion management, and security.
-Sandvine's products target Tier 1 and Tier 2 networks for consumers, including cable, DSL, and mobile.
+AppLogic markets network policy control products that are designed to implement broad network policies, including Internet censorship, congestion management, and security.
+AppLogic's products target Tier 1 and Tier 2 networks for consumers, including cable, DSL, and mobile.

 Operation

-Sandvine classifies application traffic across mobile and local networks by user, device, network type, location and other parameters.
+AppLogic classifies application traffic across mobile and local networks by user, device, network type, location and other parameters.
 The company then applies machine learning-based analytics to real-time data and makes technical policy changes.

-As of 2021, Sandvine has over 500 customers globally.
+As of 2025, AppLogic has over 500 customers globally.